zhinst/zhinst-labber/docs/source/first_steps/quickstart.rst

 * The ``Name`` is not used by the driver itself and can be chosen freely.
 * The ``Interface`` **must** be set to ``Other``, regardless of the actual interface used for the device.
 The driver will automatically detect the correct interface.
-(As a fallback The LabOne GUI can be used to connect the data server to device via the correct interface)
+(As a fallback the LabOne GUI can be used to connect the data server to device via the correct interface)
 * The ``Address`` (if available) **must** be set to one of the following: